Construction workers

 Including this will help if you experience late or non-payment, as you can use the Act to try and recover money owed.

-Your claim can also include attachments such as:
+Your invoice/claim can also include attachments such as:

 • an outline of the work completed